 During the welcome session, you will learn more about the master’s program and the two week orientation phase, and find out all you need to know to successfully complete your first semester.
 Information on the different tracks will also be provided.

 In September, the Department offers a guided tour of the library for new students.
-Please register via e-mail to firstname.lastname@example.org.
+Please register via e-mail to econgrad(at)uni-mannheim.de.

 Where?
 The Schloss Schneckenhof West Library (central lending library and textbook collection)

-The Orientation Phase takes place during the first two weeks of the lecture period.
-During this phase, students can try out modules from the „Economics“ or „Economic Research Preparatory Courses“ module combinations before deciding which modules to take for the rest of the semester, and which track they want to pursue.
+During the first weeks of the lecture period you can try out modules from the „Economics“ or „Economic Research Preparatory Courses“ module combinations before deciding which modules to take for the rest of the semester, and which track you want to pursue.
 No course registration in Portal2 is necessary.

 Module combination: Economics